user0dev/mysplenum/README.md

-Emulation SplEnum without SPL_TYPES extension
+Emulation SplEnum without SPL_TYPES extension.
 It only works with string constants